How to change hostname on CentOS and Ubuntu

 --help flag at the end.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to help you change the hostname of your server.
+Of course you don’t have to change the hostname on CentOS or Ubuntu if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to change hostname on CentOS and Ubuntu, for you.
 They are available 24×7 and will take care of your request immediately.
+Changing the hostname on CentOS and Ubuntu is an easy task if you followed this guide carefully.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.